Music Supplemental Materials

 - Brief Work samples (i.e. 5 minutes total).
 Please provide clear information on what you are submitting (your name, title of work/composer, etc.) Recordings can be taken from actual performances or can be recorded specifically as “auditions.”

 - A resume, no more than two pages in length, including performing experience.
 Please be specific about venue (e.g. professional, school, etc.) and outline any private music instruction received as well.

 To submit, materials should be uploaded electronically via Slideroom (new window) by the respective admissions deadlines (November 1st for Early Action and January 10th for Regular Decision) to ensure receipt and review.

-Subsequent inquiries regarding the status of your Georgetown University application should be directed to the Undergraduate Admissions Office.
+Subsequent inquiries regarding the status of your Georgetown University application should be directed to the Undergraduate Admissions Office (new window).
 We are not able to comment on the status of your materials.

 Thank you for your interest in the Department of Performing Arts!